antistatique/drupal-timesup/README.md

 The system will store the last run of every periodicity (daily, weekly, ...) and use this date as relative to invalidate caches.

-It means that `timesup::daily` will re-invalidate content only 1 day after his last run.
+It means that `timesup:daily` will re-invalidate content only 1 day after his last run.

-* `timesup::daily`: Will invalidate content every day
+* `timesup:daily`: Will invalidate content every day
-* `timesup::weekly`: Will invalidate content every week
+* `timesup:weekly`: Will invalidate content every week
-* `timesup::hourly`: Will invalidate content every hour
+* `timesup:hourly`: Will invalidate content every hour
-* `timesup::minutely`: Will invalidate content every minute
+* `timesup:minutely`: Will invalidate content every minute

 ## Times'up versions